EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 38

 Attorney represents D, who is charged with murder.
-Shortly after D is indicted, the Prosecutor tells the press: “D confessed to the crime.”
+Shortly after D is indicted, the Prosecutor tells the press: “D confessed to the crime."
 A few days later, Attorney tells the press: “D was illegally coerced by police to confess.
-He took and passed a polygraph test yesterday.”
+He took and passed a polygraph test yesterday."

 Is either Prosecutor or Attorney subject to discipline?